His Fate, His Mission:

 Lianor and Hampus are taking a team approach to helping Oskar gain independence in his lifetime.
 Lianor is focused on early intervention and inclusion for Oskar and has volunteered at their local affiliate Massachusetts Down Syndrome Congress.

-Given his background in drug development and as an entrepreneur, Hampus is devoting his efforts to supporting Down syndrome research.
+Given his background in drug development and as an entrepreneur, Hampus is devoting his efforts to supporting Ds research.